bitgeese/xfive-statistics-api/README.md

 # XFive Data Statistics API

-A Django-based application for importing demographic data from CSV files and providing a REST API for data analysis and visualization.
+A Django-based application for importing demographic data from CSV files, providing a REST API for data analysis, and featuring an interactive visualization dashboard with a modern dark theme.

 ## Project Overview